-Connect on the terminal block (10) the protective earth (yellow-green) cable to the contact labelled with the (12) symbol, the neutral cable (normally blue) to the terminal labelled with the letter N and the phase cable to the terminal labelled with the letter L; each terminal of the terminal block accepts a cable with cross-section which can vary from 0.6 up to 16 mm2 (The AC cables must be tightened on the terminal block with a minimum torque of 1.5 Nm).
+Connect on the terminal block (10) the protective earth (yellow-green) cable to the contact labelled with the (12) symbol, the neutral cable (normally blue) to the terminal labelled with the letter N and the phase cable to the terminal labelled with the letter L; each terminal of the terminal block accepts a cable with cross-section which can vary from 0.2 up to 10 mm2.
 Pay special attention and ensure you do not reverse the phase with the neutral!